DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Experiments

 \section{Experiments}

-\textbf{Baselines.} We compare against Trellis~\cite{xiang2025structured}, CLAY~\cite{zhang2024clay}, HoloPart~\cite{yang2025holopart}, and PartCrafter~\cite{lin2025partcrafter}, as they represent the current state of the art in 3D generation.
-These methods collectively capture the diversity of contemporary approaches from structured latent representations \cite{xiang2025structured} to explicit part generation and assembly part-aware text-driven 3D \cite{lin2025partcrafter}.
+\textbf{Baselines.} We compare \modelnamenc{} against Trellis~\cite{xiang2025structured}, CLAY~\cite{zhang2024clay}, HoloPart ~\cite{yang2025holopart}, and PartCrafter~\cite{lin2026partcrafter}, as they represent the current state of the art in 3D generation.
+These methods collectively capture the diversity of contemporary approaches from structured latent representations \cite{xiang2025structured} to explicit part generation and assembly part-aware text-driven 3D \cite{lin2026partcrafter}.
 Moreover, all of them provide open-source implementations, enabling fair and reproducible comparison under consistent training and evaluation protocols.
+Additional details in Appendix \ref{app:impldetails}.

 \textbf{Metrics.} Following prior work~\cite{zhang2024clay}, we adopt both perceptual and structural metrics for text-to-3D evaluation.
-We report render-FID and render-KID computed from multi-view renderings to assess visual fidelity, and P-FID/P-KID computed in 3D feature space using PointNet++~\cite{qi2017pointnet++}.
+We report render-FID and render-KID (r-FID/r-KID) computed from multi-view renderings to assess visual fidelity, and P-FID/P-KID computed in 3D feature space using PointNet++~\cite{qi2017pointnet++}.
 Chamfer Distance (CD) and Earth Mover’s Distance (EMD) measure geometric precision.
 For text–shape alignment, we compute similarity with CLIP-ViT/L-14~\cite{radford2021learning} and ULIP~\cite{xue2023ulip}.
 In particular, ULIP-T is defined as the inner product between normalized ULIP embeddings of the caption $T$ and the generated shape $S$, $\text{ULIP-T}(T, S)=\langle E_T, E_S\rangle$, reflecting the semantic coherence between textual and geometric modalities.
 We further use the average pairwise Intersection-over-Union (IoU) to evaluate the geometric independence of generated part meshes.
-Specifically, we voxelize each generated part in a shared canonical space using a $64\times64\times64$ grid, and compute the average pairwise IoU across all generated parts following \cite{lin2025partcrafter}.
+Specifically, we voxelize each generated part in a shared canonical space using a $64\times64\times64$ grid and compute the average pairwise IoU across all generated parts following \cite{lin2026partcrafter}.
 Lower IoU indicates less inter-part overlap and therefore better part disentanglement.
-The ideal case is that generated parts are non-intersecting while remaining composable into a plausible object consistent with the ground-truth structure.
+The ideal case is that generated parts are non-intersecting while remaining composable into a plausible object consistent with the ground-truth structure.\looseness-1